MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/install-and-configure.md

 ### Manually create onboarder records

-If you have existing employees that you wish to add to the Onboarders table that have been in AAD for more than a week, you can manually add them.
+If you have existing employees that you wish to add to the Onboarders table that have been in Entra ID for more than a week, you can manually add them.

 1. Select **Onboarders** in the Onboarding Buddy Admin app.
 1. Select **+New** from the top menu.